Facebook influencer marketing is a priority for smart marketers and brands.

 3. Sharing Experiences through Facebook Live

-So if you want to engage your target audience through Facebook influencers, get your influencers to go Live.
+So if you want to engage your target audience through Facebook influencers, get your influencers to use Facebook Live.

 An excellent example is how the Best Friends video game developers partnered with influential figures like Laura Clery, who has more than 3 million Facebook fans.
-Laura engaged with her fans through live stream and demonstrated how to play the game.
+Laura engaged with her fans through Facebook Live and demonstrated how to play the game.

 But she and her husband also followed her usual storyline by playing their usual characters from her other videos – Pamela and Roger.
 They managed to keep things fun and interesting while still promoting the video game.